Lapalisse: Politics and administration

 Lapalisse is the chief town (then centralizing bureau since March 2015) of a canton covering, since the cantonal redistricting, the southeast of the Allier department and the Bourbonnais mountains to the gates of Vichy.

 Political trends and results

 In the 2012 legislative elections, the incumbent deputy Gérard Charasse was elected in the new 3rd constituency of Allier.
 In the commune, he received 59.02% of the votes cast.
 59.10% of voters turned out.

 In the 2014 municipal elections, the incumbent mayor Jacques de Chabannes, a direct descendant of the family of Chabannes de La Palice, was re-elected on a miscellaneous left list, the only one to run.
 57.92% of voters turned out.

 In the 2015 departmental elections, the pair (radical left) composed of Martine Arnaud and Jacques De Chabannes received 54.43% of the votes cast.
 62.83% of voters turned out.

 Population and society

 Demographics

 The inhabitants of the commune are called the Lapalissois and Lapalissoises.

-The evolution of the number of inhabitants is known through the population censuses conducted in the commune since 1793.
-For communes with fewer than 10,000 inhabitants, a census survey covering the entire population is carried out every five years, with the reference populations of the intermediate years being estimated by interpolation or extrapolation.
-For the commune, the first exhaustive census falling within the framework of the new system was carried out in 2008.

-In 2022, the commune had 3,127 inhabitants, an evolution of +0.71% compared to 2016 (Allier: −1.38%, France excluding Mayotte: +2.11%).